647-568-0258

 2. Oral Communication

-• Listening to Understand: Interpret oral texts connected to Indigenous cultures for varied purposes and audiences.
+• Respond thoughtfully to oral texts for different purposes and audiences.

 • Time: 20 Hours